 - Trans urethral resection of the prostate (TURP) - A surgical technique that allows blockages within the prostate gland to be removed.
 This surgery involves inserting a telescope-like instrument (resectoscope) into the penis and up through the urethra, until it is positioned within the prostate gland.
 A heated wire is inserted through the resectoscope and is used to remove excess prostate tissue that may be causing a blockage or restriction in urine flow.
 Hospital stay after a TURP is usually 2–3 days.

 Radiotherapy (also called radiation therapy) is the controlled use of radiation to stop the growth of cancer cells.
 Two main types of radiotherapy are used for prostate cancer – external beam and brachytherapy.

 - External beam - A concentrated beam of radiation is aimed at the area over the prostate in order to destroy the cancer cells in the area.
 This is usually given on a daily basis over a period of up to six weeks.
 The treatment will be carefully planned so that damage to healthy tissue adjacent to the tumour is limited.
-Side effects can occur but should resolve when the therapy has ended.
-Side effects of external beam radiation as a treatment for prostate cancer may include:
+Side effects, including urinary problems, bowel dysfunction, and difficulty getting an erection, can occur but should resolve when the therapy has ended.